Travelling with a baby

 Club Villa Bran.
 Soft play area, playground and nice grounds tales like.
 Questionable customer service, some really lovely personnel, some less so.

 Villa Leonida, Busteni (La Cerdac).
 Stunning views and relaxing Romanian cuisine, with a twist.
 Little playground outside area as well.

 Forest, Sinaia.
 New kid on the block brilliant wines and tech to keep the opened bottles at the ideal temperature and pressure.
 A brilliant sommelier, bunnies jumping around, trees so nicely integrated in the restaurant itself and a kidsclub at the top of the stairs in case the little ones fancy some parents free time 😉

-For more about Brasov fresh powder and skiing – check out our article on Ski Romania and 7 reasons to go for it .
-For more on Romania travel check our post on 7/10 days itinerary with or without the kid.
+For more about Brasov fresh powder and skiing – check out our article on Romania ski holidays and 7 reasons to go for it .
+For more on Romania travel check our post on Road trip Romania : 10 days itinerary.
 Looking forward to going back and exploring further this summer!